 Merton's Chemistry Society is named after the Merton chemist, Frederick Soddy, who won a Nobel Prize in 1921 "for his contributions to our knowledge of the chemistry of radioactive substances, and his investigations into the origin and nature of isotopes."
 All Merton chemists (both MCR and JCR) are automatically members.

 For JCR members, the year starts with the annual chemistry tea during Freshers' week, an opportunity to meet other chemists at Merton.
 This is then followed by a chemistry formal dinner in the middle of Michaelmas term.
 There is also a chemistry picnic arranged for Trinity Term as a break from exams!
 These events provide opportunities for chemists across all four years to get to know each other and share their experiences, resulting in a close-knit community of undergraduate chemists at Merton.

-All members are cordially invited to the Frederick Soddy Society dinner, which falls in Hilary Term.
-The annual Frederick Soddy lecture, introduced in 2017, is held before the dinner in the TS Eliot Lecture Theatre and will feature a prominent chemist talking about their work and career.
+All members are invited to the Frederick Soddy Society dinner, which falls in Hilary Term.
+The annual Frederick Soddy lecture, introduced in 2017, is held before the dinner in the TS Eliot Lecture Theatre and features a prominent chemist talking about their work and career.